 IWC Schaffhausen is not be the only brand using blue ceramic for cases.
 Other Swiss brands like Omega and Hublot have been experimenting with this for a while.
 Moving beyond the colour, the simple styling is very reminiscent of Swatch watches.
 And just looking at the dial, Hamilton’s field watches come to mind.
 So why should you be interested in these?

 Think about it.
 Compared to some of the previous iterations, this is an improvement in a number of ways.
 I am not trying to dish any of the previous versions, but simply saying that the brand is evolving, and that’s a good thing.
 Take for instance the IWC Pilot’s Watch Mark XVIII Edition “Laureus Sport for Good Foundation” launched on the occasion of the 2018 Laureus World Sports Awards.
-It has very similar vibes.
-It was the 12th special edition.
-That time around, it was blue dial encased inside a black ceramic case.
+It was the 12th special edition and had very similar vibes.
+Visually the major difference is that that time around, it was a blue dial encased inside a black ceramic case.
 The ref IW324703 was available as a larger run of 1500 pieces, which kind of negates the whole point of a LE run.
 This time around, it’s only 750.
 That’s good.

 The 2018 version had the 35111-calibre that was again protected against magnetic fields by a soft-iron inner case.
-But it proved only a 42-hour power reserve compared to the massive 5-day reserve of the last version.
-I would chalk this to a major win.
+But it provided only a 42-hour power reserve compared to the massive 5-day reserve of the last version.
+I would chalk this as a major win too.

 The water-resistance has also been improved from 60m to 100m.